Testing and Memory

 More About Testing

 Let’s write some tests for count_words.
-Since my lecture livecode from last time lives in lecture03.py, we’ll put testing code in a file called test_lecture03.py.
-At the top of that file, we can put: from lecture03 import *.
+At the top of a new file, we can put: from lecture03 import *.

 We’ll see more examples of this later.
 For now, the only thing to remember is that this lets us refer to all of the functions we have written in lecture03.py.
 That will be useful if we want to test them.